SciTools/iris/docs/src/further_topics/ugrid/index.rst

 .. _ugrid:

-UGRID Support
+Mesh Support
-*************

-Iris includes specialised handling of data that follows the `CF-UGRID Conventions`__.
-UGRID-conformant data can be loaded from a file, represented in Iris' data model, worked with, and saved as a UGRID-conformant file.
+************

+Iris includes specialised handling of mesh-located data (as opposed to grid-located data).
+Iris and its :ref:`partner packages <ugrid partners>` are designed to make working with mesh-located data as simple as possible, with new capabilities being added all the time.
 More detail is in this section and in the :mod:`iris.experimental.ugrid` API documentation.

+This mesh support is based on the `CF-UGRID Conventions`__; UGRID-conformant meshes + data can be loaded from a file into Iris' data model, and meshes + data represented in Iris' data model can be saved as a UGRID-conformant file.

 ----

-UGRID is different
+Meshes are different
-  UGRID's mesh-located data is fundamentally different to grid-located data.
+  Mesh-located data is fundamentally different to grid-located data.
   Many of Iris' existing operations need adapting before they can work with mesh-located data, and in some cases entirely new concepts are needed.
-  **Read the detail here before jumping into your own code.**
+  **Read the detail in these pages before jumping into your own code.**
-Iris' UGRID support is experimental
+Iris' mesh support is experimental
   This is a rapidly evolving part of the codebase at time of writing (``Jan 2021``), as we continually expand the operations that work with mesh data. **Be prepared for breaking changes even in minor releases.**